differentMonster/spacemacs-snippets/README.md

   - [X] nfont: link to include fonts in a nuxt project, in nuxt-config
   - [X] ncss: link to css assets such as normalize
   - [X] vbutton-on: v-on click handler with arguments
+  - [X] vfcomp: vfor statement for components

 * vue-pug
 * vue-script-router
 * vue-script-vuex
 * vue-script
+* vue-json [6/6]
+  - [X] vbase: base for vue file component
+  - [X] vbase-sass: base for vue component with SASS
+  - [X] vbase-scss: base for vue component with SCSS
+  - [X] vbase-less: base for vue component with LESS
+  - [X] vbase-pcss: base for vue component with PCSS
+  - [X] vbase-css: base for vue component with CSS

 * nuxt-config
 * nuxt-script